NikKowPHP/arinabot/bot_implementation_plan.md

     *   [ ] Add comments where necessary.
 *   [ ] **Functional Testing (Manual):**
     *   [ ] Test `/start` command: Does the welcome message and button appear correctly?
-    *   [ ] Test Scenario A (Subscribed): Join the channel, start the bot, click the button.
-Does the success message and link appear?
+    *   [ ] Test user flow when a guide is set: Click the button, does the guide appear?
-    *   [ ] Test Scenario B (Not Subscribed): Leave the channel (or use an account that hasn't joined), start the bot, click the button.
-Does the denial message appear?
-    *   [ ] Test joining *after* clicking the button while unsubscribed, then clicking again.
-    *   [ ] Test user flow when no guide has been set by the admin yet.
+    *   [ ] Test user flow when no guide has been set yet by the admin yet.
 *   [ ] **Admin Command Testing:**
     *   [ ] Test `/setguide` by replying to a PDF: Does it store the file_id and confirm?
     *   [ ] Test `/setguide <URL>`: Does it store the URL and confirm?